Visiting Farmstead 51

-But we think we’ve come up with a great compromise to achieve both, beginning in 2018 we will follow this protocol for visits to Farmstead 51:
+But we think we’ve come up with a great compromise to achieve both, beginning in 2021 we will follow this protocol for "visits" to Farmstead 51:

-1. If we have puppies, we will hold 2 Puppy Play Days when the puppies are around 6 weeks of age.
+For families with a deposit on a specific litter, we will hold 2 "virtual visits" when the puppies are 5 and 6 weeks old and 2 "in-person visits" when the puppies are around 7 weeks old.
 The puppies will have two rounds of vaccinations and a good start to a healthy immune system.
 This special time is for families who are getting a puppy in that litter.
 They get to meet and play with the puppies and their parents.
-It lasts about 2 hours and we will schedule one weeknight and one weekend event.
-We’ll provide a little informational chat and allow plenty of time for questions and answers.
+It lasts about 90 minutes and provides time for an informational chat and plenty of time for questions and answers.

-Puppy selection occurs when the litter turns 7 weeks old and puppies can go to their new homes at 8 weeks old or can begin Angus' Academy classes.
+Puppy selection occurs when the litter turns 7 weeks old and puppies can go to their new homes at 8 weeks old.

 Thank you for respecting our desire to maintain the health and welfare of our wonderful Farmstead 51 puppies!